 Overview of configuration management

-magento-cloud-configuration release 101.4.1 on Magento Enterprise Cloud Edition 2.1.4, we provide the following improvements:
+magento-cloud-configuration release 101.4.1 on Magento Enterprise Cloud Edition 2.1.4 and later, we provide the following improvements:

 Better way to manage the configuration so your integration, staging, and production systems stay in synchronization with each other more easily.

 Less time required to build and deploy your project by reducing the time required for static file deployment.